gumbol/gumbol.github.io/README.md

 ## Directory structure
 This is the root folder of the website.

-FILES:
+### Files
-index.html: includes the content for the homepage
+* index.html: includes the content for the homepage

-FOLDERS:
+### Folders
-- media: Contains the media files of the webpages
+- media: Contains the media files of the webpage
-- posts: Contains the markup files that describe the structure of the webpages
+- posts: Contains the markup files that describe the structure of the webpage
-- styles: Contain the CSS files that describe the presentation of the webpages
+- styles: Contain the CSS files that describe the presentation of the webpage
-- scripts: Contain the javascript files that describes the behaviour of the webpages
+- scripts: Contain the javascript files that describes the behaviour of the webpage
-- text: Contain the files that describe the content of the webpages.
+- text: Contain the files that describe the content of the webpage